-FAU Regulation 3.004 has proven to be effective in providing the guidance for faculty and the university bookstore.
-The textbook adoption procedure that has been developed by the university's Textbook Adoption Compliance Committee has been successfully followed over the past academic year.
-The committee has been effective in problem solving and providing solutions that have helped academic departments, administration, and the bookstore work together to ensure textbooks and instructional materials are adopted at least forty-five (45) days before the start of the semester.
+FAU Regulation 3.004 has proven to be effective in providing the guidance for faculty and the University bookstore.
+The textbook adoption procedure that has been developed by the University's Textbook Adoption Compliance Committee (TACC) has been successfully followed over the past academic year with the exception of the Textbook Instructions Materials Late Adoption Exemption Request Form which will be implemented for spring 2019 adoptions.
+Overall, the Committee has been effective in problem solving and providing solutions that have helped academic departments, administration, and the bookstore work together to ensure textbooks and instructional materials are adopted at least forty-five (45) days before the start of the semester.

-The university's textbook adoption policies have ensured that at least 95% of courses sections submit the textbook adoptions by the specified deadlines for the past 3 years.
 An issue that the University is currently addressing is textbook changes that are made after the 45-day adoption deadline that then make once compliant course sections noncompliant after the change is recorded by the campus bookstore.
-FAU is implementing an online Textbook/ Instructional Materials Late Adoption Exemption Request Form that faculty members will forwarded to for any textbook changes that are requested after the 60-day adoption deadline.
-The form will be routed to the bookstore manager and will subsequently forwarded to the corresponding department Chair and Dean.
-With a Dean's approval an exemption will be granted and course section will be subsequently listed on the annual Textbook and Instructional Materials Affordability Report as receiving an exemption to the deadline.
+The table under c) below displays the final adoption rate for fall 2017 but the does not reflect the adoption rate which was 98% at the adoption deadline.
+The final adoption rate reflects several courses that submitted textbook changes that were submitted after the 45-day deadline and decreased the number of compliant course sections.
+To address this issue, FAU is implementing an online Textbook/Instructional Materials Late Adoption Exemption Request Form that faculty members will use for any textbook changes that are requested after the sixty (60) day adoption deadline.
+Completed forms will be routed to the bookstore manager and will subsequently be forwarded to the corresponding Department Chair and Dean.
+With a Dean's approval an exemption will be granted and course section(s) will be listed on the annual Textbook and Instructional Materials Affordability Report as receiving an exemption to the posting deadline.